-The Bachelor of Business Administration degree offers general management preparation with an opportunity for specialization in a specific field of business.
+The BBA degree offers general management preparation with an opportunity for specialization in a specific field of business.

 For students who entered GWSB beginning Fall 2014 and forward: